jgato/jgato/random_docs/Scaling down clusters with ZTP.md

 We will need four main steps:

-* Use ZTP Gitops flow to delete the host
+* (Hub cluster) Use ZTP Gitops flow to delete the host

-* Manually delete the Agent object from Hub cluster
+* (Hub cluster) Manually delete the Agent object from Hub cluster

-* Delete the host from the Openshift  Spoke cluster
+* (Spoke cluster) Delete the host from the Openshift  Spoke cluster

-* Decommisioning the host
+* (Spoke cluster) Decommisioning the host

 From the three steps, ideally, only the first one should be needed.
 This is expected to happen when the functionality has been implemented

+**Constrains**

+Depending on the number of hosts in your spoke cluster.

+- If the cluster was created as a Compact Cluster, removing Masters will brake the HA of the cluster.
+You cannot do that.
+- If the cluster was created as an Standard Cluster, removing Masters will brake the HA of the cluster.
+You cannot do that.
+- If the cluster was created as an Standard Cluster with 2 Workers.
+You cannot remove any worker.

 ### Using ZTP to delete the host